johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 ## Inference Rules

-With the grammar in place the next step is to define both the inference rules and strategy so that our terms can perform some computation.
+With the grammar in place the next step is to define both the inference rules and evaluation strategy so that our terms can perform some computation.
 To keep things simple the language subset will use the call-by-value, left to right strategy [!!] employed by CoffeeScript, JavaScript and numerous other languages (C, Java, Python etc).
 There are three inference rules.

 <div class="center">
   <img src="/assets/images/diagrams/cs-inference-rules.png"></img>